ifanzalukhu97/Final-Project/prompt.md

 - and variable names are meaningful and easy to understand,
 - security aspect

 Your review should be clear, helpful, and easy to follow—aim to improve quality while supporting the team’s growth.
+Also, make sure to only review code that has changed from the current branch to the target branch; don’t read all files (all lines), just focus on the ones with changes.